mridulpuri/Student-Alcohol-Consumption/README.md

 # Student-Alcohol-Consumption

-In this project, we use a data set about Portuguese student on two courses
+In this project, we used a data set about Portuguese student on two courses
 (Mathematics and Portuguese) which was collected in University of Minho, Portugal.
 Our work intends to approach student addiction